jnozzi/cocoadev.com/markdown/HowToGrabVideoInFoundationTool.md

 ----

-Can you explain why grabbing video without UI elements (General/CocoaAppsWithoutMenuBarOrDock ) is not an option?
+Can you explain why grabbing video without UI elements (CocoaAppsWithoutMenuBarOrDock ) is not an option?
 Are you trying to do this as a background process and don't know how to launch this type of application?
 Can you explain in more detail why the tool must be independent from the Window Server? --zootbobbalu

 ----

 Hey zootbobbalu.

-General/CocoaAppsWithoutMenuBarOrDock ist great - but I want to grab pictures as a procedure of a daemon-based project I write at the moment.
-This daemon is started at with General/MacOS X when there is no Window Server and I do not want it to rely on the window server.
+CocoaAppsWithoutMenuBarOrDock ist great - but I want to grab pictures as a procedure of a daemon-based project I write at the moment.
+This daemon is started at with MacOS X when there is no Window Server and I do not want it to rely on the window server.
 But I have the feeling i can't avoidance it.
 Thanks for your help!

 ----

 I did some more experiments.
 I created an cocoa application which had an extra thread that listens to a socket (some kind of server).
 As long as this thread runs, no videoframe is captured.
 I first thought I somehow killed the delegations, but i found out, that the event cycle seems stopped while the thread (which included an endless while loop) was running.
 As soon as the thread ended, capturing worked.
-Assumed that this is only a question of the event cycle (I do not believe that its necessary to have the window server for frame grabbing from the iSight) I think about playing with the General/RunLoop feature. ...
+Assumed that this is only a question of the event cycle (I do not believe that its necessary to have the window server for frame grabbing from the iSight) I think about playing with the RunLoop feature. ...
 I will tell you later if I was successful. -Ben

 ----